Galygious/n8n-nodes-twitch-comprehensive/README.md

    <img alt="Twitch node parameters" src="/docs/node-parameters.png" width="336" height="350">

+# ℹ️ About this project (attribution and scope)

+This package started from the great foundational work by Codely (see credits and links below).
+It has since been significantly extended and maintained here as a community fork to cover a broader surface of the Twitch API:

+- Added dual authentication support with both User Access Tokens and App Access Tokens
+- Implemented 70+ actions and utilities beyond the original scope
+- Quality and structure aligned with n8n community node conventions

+Credits: The original node and documentation were created by Codely.
+This repository acknowledges and builds upon that work while evolving the feature set and architecture.
+This is not the original Codely codebase and has diverged substantially.

+# 🔐 Authentication overview

+Twitch uses two OAuth token types and different endpoints accept different types:

+- User Access Token: Required for user-context actions (e.g., schedule changes, chat/moderation, clips creation, followed streams).
+These require scopes.
+- App Access Token: Suitable for app-context/server-to-server actions (e.g., EventSub management, some analytics/transactions).

+This node lets you configure both credentials:

+- "Twitch API (User Access Token)" — standard OAuth2 credential with scopes
+- "Twitch API (App Access Token)" — client credentials flow

+The node will automatically select the appropriate token for many endpoints, prefer user tokens when both are acceptable, and force the correct token where mandated (e.g., EventSub uses App tokens).
+You can also explicitly choose in the node when needed.

 # 🚀 Installation instructions

 This node is in the process to be officially verified by n8n.